JetBrains-Research/KEEPs/KEEP.md

 #### Backward compatibility with nullability

-TODO: review mapping, consider corner cases
+> TODO: review mapping, consider corner cases.
+> It is actually interesting in terms of strange subtyping of `Any`

 ### Relation to other features